salrashid123/gcp_tokendistributor/README.md

 Validates that `VM-B` has been deprivileged (no ssh access)

 Validates the docker image running on `VM-B` is known image hash and trusted by Alice)

+Validates the AuditLog for the VM does not indicate the COS image's metadata was ever updated.

+Validates the AuditLog for the VM shows the full boot disk creation (eg, from COS base image; not boot disk)

 Provisioning Server generates hash of `VM-B` startup script that includes commands to prevent SSH and `docker run` command for the trusted image image.